Elizabeth Warren running for 3rd US Senate term in 2024

 With the win, the then-Harvard Law School professor became the first woman elected to the U.S. Senate from Massachusetts.

-In 2018, Warren won a second term, easily defeating Republican candidate Geoff Diehl, before quickly setting her sights on the presidency.
+In 2018, Warren won a second term, easily defeating Republican candidate Geoff Diehl, before quickly set her sights on the presidency.

 While popular among some Democratic voters for her blunt rhetoric, Warren was unable to break away from the party’s pack of contenders and dropped out after failing to win any of the states that voted on Super Tuesday, including coming in third in the Democratic primary in her home state.